 - They are a credit card holder where use of a credit card is necessary because credit facilities are not available or there is an urgent need for the purchase to be made. - There is an emergency situation where immediate action is required and obtaining purchase order approval would not be possible.
-This would be an infrequent occurrence and in these instances the order could be placed verbally. - Utility payments and other invoices where a direct debit agreement is in place for payment. - Invoices where there is a contract in place that stipulates cost of services/goods - A fuel card is used to purchase fuel for the school car and this is kept under lock and except for when the car is in use.
-Receipts are returned to the finance office and the monthly statement is checked back. - Petty cash is available for incidental expenses and purchases of up to £10.00 - staff have incurred subsistence or travel expenses in the course of school business.
-Expense claims should be preauthorised by the Headteacher
+This would be an infrequent occurrence and in these instances the order could be placed verbally. - Utility payments and other invoices where a direct debit agreement is in place for payment.

+- Payments where there is a contract in place that stipulates cost of services/goods - Payments to preferred suppliers, up to £1,500. - A fuel card is used to purchase fuel for the school car and this is kept under lock and except for when the car is in use.
+Receipts are returned to the finance office and the monthly statement is checked back. - Petty cash is available for incidental expenses and purchases of up to £10.00 - Staff have incurred subsistence or travel expenses in the course of school business.
+Expense claims should be preauthorised by the line manager or Headteacher